 Legal design thinking: the definition

-A well applied legal design approach takes into account all these aspects, and integrating the legal aspect from the beginning, taking a proactive lawyering approach (not focusing on the risks too much, but looking at the opportunities to strengthen business from a legal mindset and creating competitive advantage with strategic and legal decisions, which are designed for ethical conversion).
+A well applied legal design approach takes into account all these aspects, and integrating the legal aspect from the beginning, taking a proactive lawyering approach (not focusing on the risks too much, but looking at the opportunities to strengthen business from a legal mindset competitive advantage with strategic and legal decisions, which a redesigned for ethical conversion).

-Legal Design Thinking is not only interesting for you as a lay person, customer or in whatever manner you interact with law.
-It is also very interesting for businesses.
+Legal Design Thinking is not only interesting for you as a lay person, consumer or citizen who might want to contribute in testing our designs to make sure they have a better experience and reach their goal of easy to grasp content or in whatever manner you interact with law.
+It is especially very interesting for businesses.
 With Legal Design Thinking you improve collaboration between marketing, legal and sales and bridge the communications barrier between legal, business and customers.

 To conclude, it is good to summarize what the impact of Legal Design Thinking can entail.

 Also want to create this impact and learn about Legal Design Thinking?
-Start the online training and get a community membership included!
-Read all about it on the Udemy training page.
+Read all about it on our Academy page.